-c) that this Resolution does not establish any technical or regulatory provisions for the operation and use of land ESIMs communicating with non-GSO FSS space stations, and any authorization of land ESIMs remains strictly a national matter, taking also into account the need to avoid cross-border interference,
+b) that this Resolution does not establish any technical or regulatory provisions for the operation and use of land ESIMs communicating with non-GSO FSS space stations, and any authorization of land ESIMs remains strictly a national matter, taking also into account the need to avoid cross-border interference,

 recognizing

 a) that the administration authorizing non-GSO ESIMs on the territory under its jurisdiction has the right to require that non-GSO ESIMs referred to above only use those assignments associated with non-GSO FSS systems which have been successfully coordinated, notified, brought into use and recorded in the Master International Frequency Register (MIFR) with a favourable finding under Articles 9 and 11, including Nos.
-11.31, 11.32 or 11.32A, where applicable;
+11.31, 11.32 or 11.32A, where applicable with the exception of No. 11.41 of the Radio Regulation;

 b) that the provisions of No. 22.2 apply to non-GSO FSS satellite systems with which ESIMs operate in the frequency band 17.7-17.8 GHz (space-to-Earth) with respect to GSO FSS and GSO BSS networks;